Nethaneel Mitchell-Blake

+Early life and career

-Born to Joseph Blake and Audrey Mitchell-Blake in Newham, London, his family relocated to Jamaica when he was age thirteen.
+He was born to Joseph Blake and Audrey Mitchell-Blake in Newham, London, and is of Jamaican descent.
+His family relocated to Jamaica when he was age thirteen.
 Having already competed extensively as a child in the UK, his talent for sprinting was recognised by Jamaica College, who took him on, and he competed at the Inter-Secondary Schools Boys and Girls Championships.
 After a 200 m win at the 2011 Jamaican junior championships in a personal best of 21.54 seconds, he was selected to compete for Great Britain at the 2011 World Youth Championships in Athletics and finished fifth in his semi-final.

 Mitchell-Blake was recruited by Louisiana State University and began to compete for them collegiately with the LSU Tigers team.
 In his first year in 2013 he was a 200 m semi-finalist at the NCAA Outdoor Championships and took fourth in the 4 × 100 metres relay there.
 In the relay he had top three finishes in the Southeastern Conference in both the 4 × 100 metres relay and 4 × 400 metres relay.
 He represented Great Britain at the 2013 European Athletics Junior Championships and was the 200 m champion, having set a best of 20.62 seconds.
 He also helped his country to fifth in the relay.

 In his second year at Louisiana he failed to improve after an injury-affected indoor season, having a best of 20.69 seconds.
 He was again a semi-finalist at the 2014 NCAA Outdoor Championships, though he claimed his first top three finish there with LSU in the 4 × 100 metres relay.

 Upon his return to competition in 2016, he set new bests.
 In the 60 metres he ran 6.65 seconds and in the indoor 200 m he completed the distance in 20.57 seconds.
 At the Southeastern Conference (SEC) indoor championships he won the 200 m after another best of 20.51 and also placed seventh in the 60 m.
 He entered the longer event at the 2016 NCAA Division I Indoor Track and Field Championships and finished as runner-up.
 In the outdoor season, he ran 10.09 seconds for the 100 metres in April, putting him at the top of the seasonal British rankings.
 He marked a breakthrough at the SEC Outdoor Championships, coming within one hundredth of the British record for the 200 m with his winning time of 19.95 seconds.
 He completed a regional triple by taking the 100 m individual and relay events, too.

-Mitchell-Blake anchored the men's 4 x 100m relay team to a gold medal at the 2017 World Championships in Athletics.
+Mitchell-Blake anchored the men's 4 × 100 m relay team to a gold medal at the 2017 World Championships in Athletics.
 He ran the same leg at the 2019 World Athletics Championships, with the team finishing in silver medal position with a new European record of 37.36 seconds.

+Mitchell-Blake won a bronze medal in the 4 × 100 metres relay at the 2024 Summer Olympics.